-(1) This balance is a related-party transaction.
-Refer to "Note 2 - Related-Party Arrangements" for more detail.

-- (2) Refer to "Note 9 Long Term Liabilities."
-In accordance with the terms of the Company's Convertible Senior Notes payable, the Company deposited \$10,867,500 in an escrow account with U.S. Bank National Association, the trustee.
+- (1) This balance is a related-party transaction.
+Refer to "Note 2 Related-Party Arrangements" for more detail. - (2) The Convertible Senior Notes have a face value of \$69,000,000.
+Refer to "Note 9 Long-Term Liabilities" for a reconciliation of the carrying value to the face value.
+In accordance with the terms of the Company's Convertible Senior Notes payable, the Company deposited \$10,867,500 in an escrow account with U.S. Bank N.A., the trustee.
 These funds were used to purchase six U.S. Treasury Strips with an original cost of \$10,845,236.
-As of March 31, 2016, five of the government securities purchased had matured and the proceeds were used by the trustee in accordance with the terms of the escrow agreement.
-At March 31, 2016, the remaining government securities are shown on the Condensed Consolidated Statements of Assets and Liabilities as "Investments owned and pledged" with an amortized cost of \$1,845,845.
-The Convertible Senior Notes have a face value of \$69,000,000 due to the Company's investors.
-Refer to "Note 9 Long Term Liabilities" for a reconciliation of the carrying value to the face value. - (3) Deferred debt issuance costs of \$1,947,572 related to the Company's issuance of the Convertible Senior Notes payable was previously classified as "Deferred Financing costs" as of December 31, 2015.
-In accordance with ASU 2015-03, this balance has been retrospectively reclassified as a direct deduction from the Convertible Senior Notes on the Condensed Consolidated Statements of Assets and Liabilities.
-Refer to "Note 1 Nature of Operations and Significant Accounting Policies Recently Adopted Accounting Standards," as well as "Note 9 Long Term Liabilities" for further detail.
+As of September 30, 2016, all of the government securities purchased had matured and the proceeds were used by the trustee in accordance with the terms of the escrow agreement. - (3) Deferred debt issuance costs of \$1,947,572 related to the Company's issuance of the Convertible Senior Notes payable were previously classified as "Deferred financing costs" as of December 31, 2015.
+In accordance with FASB ASU 2015-03, this balance has been retrospectively reclassified as a direct deduction from the Convertible Senior Notes on the Condensed Consolidated Statements of Assets and Liabilities at September 30, 2016.
+Refer to "Note 1 Nature of Operations and Significant Accounting Policies Recently Adopted Accounting Standards," as well as "Note 9 Long-Term Liabilities" for further detail.